or-fusion/pao/doc/readthedocs/examples.rst

 and lower-level variable bounds and objective coefficients.
 There are no upper-level constraints, so only the lower-level constriants are declared.

-Note that the syntax for specifying solvers is directly analogous to that used with Pyomo models.
+Note that the syntax for specifying solvers is analogous to that used with Pyomo models.
 The same solver options are available.
-The only difference is the specification of the solver name that indicates the expected type of the model that will be solved.
+The principle difference is the specification of the solver name that indicates the expected type of the model that will be solved.

 Using Python Lists and Dictionaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although the constraint matrices are dense, the ``coo_matrix``
+Although the constraint matrices are dense in this example, the
-is used to illustrate the general support for sparse data.
-The
+``coo_matrix`` is used to illustrate the general support for sparse data.
-``LinearMultilevelProblem`` class also supports a simpler syntax where
+The ``LinearMultilevelProblem`` class also supports a simpler syntax
-dense arrays can be specified and Python lists and sparse matrices can
+where dense arrays can be specified and Python lists and sparse matrices
-be specified with Python tuple and dictionary objects:
+can be specified with Python tuple and dictionary objects:

 .. code-block:: python